Orimia/Orimia/README.md

-- 👋 Ayooooo, I’m @Orimia
+- 👋 @Orimia here
-- 👀 I’m interested in Python and Command Line Tools
+- 👀 Interested in Python and command line tools
-- 🌱 I’m currently learning Python and other terminal skills
-- And yeah please support me ...
+- Your support is appreciated
 - Read more about me here --> **https://bit.ly/3g4oKWg**